-- A request from the Parking Commission to consider art for a new parking garage - Input sought from a private developer regarding public art for a downtown plaza - With support from the Institute of Museum and Library Services (IMLS), Luis Jiminez's Sodbuster San Isidro is being restored and will soon be reinstalled as part of Fargo's new City Hall development, as a gift to the City from the Plains Art Museum. - A request from the Mayor's office to develop art for the new City Hall - A request to support The Fargo Project using grant funds from the Kresge Foundation
+- A request from the Parking Commission to consider art for a new parking garage - Input sought from a private developer regarding public art for a downtown plaza - A proposal to "gift" the Sodbuster sculpture-currently undergoing restoration-to the new City Hall plaza - A request from the Mayor's office to develop art for the new City Hall - A request to support The Fargo Project using grant funds from the Kresge Foundation

 It's clear that, as Fargo's public art program grows, the need for professional program staff will increase.
+Today, the program is housed in the City's Planning Department.
 Today, the program is housed in the City Planning Department, where staff has coordinated the work of the Arts and Culture Commission and overseen any projects that require implementation.
-Contracted services have augmented efforts such as curatorial management of art displayed at City Hall.
+Contracted services have augmented efforts, such as curatorial management of art displayed at City Hall.
 In order to meet the current demand, as well as the anticipated increased demand for the City's public art program, a sustainable source of funding must be secured.
 (See Action Steps section below)

 It is also essential that Fargo's Arts and Culture Commission-as well as its future public art program staff-remain abreast of new technologies, educational programs, funding initiatives, and other trends in the field in order for Fargo's public art program to be timely, effective and impactful.
-For example, apps have been developed for mobile phones that offer audiences access to information about a City's public art collection, such as Museum Without Walls and the Public Art Archive.
+For example, apps have been developed for mobile phones that offer audiences access to information about a city's public art collection, such as Museum Without Walls and the Public Art Archive.
 This technology is now available to Fargo to help tell the story of the art audiences can find throughout the city.